bezoerb/gulp-htmlhint/README.md

 ### Fail reporter

 Use this reporter if you want your task to fail in case of a HTMLHint Error.
+It also prints a summary of all errors in the first bad file.

 ```javascript
 var htmlhint = require("gulp-htmlhint");